Physik-Institut-UZH/XenoDAQ/README.md

 -b : Launches the baseline calculation script.
 This enables the ADC to calibrate the baseline level, and should in principle be used before any "new" acquisition

 -gn (n = channel number (0 to 7) : Launches acquisition with "Oscilloscope Mode".
 This enables the graphical display of the waveforms.
 This acquisition rate is much slower with this mode, and should not be used during normal acquisition.
-In oscilloscope mode, you can use the following command when the  terminal is selected:
+In oscilloscope mode, you can use the following commands by pressing the keys on the keyboard when the terminal is selected:

 "w" : Lower threshold by 10 ADC units

 "e" : Raise threshold by 10 ADC units